Updated September 2020

-A nurture marketing strategy is one that incorporates multiple touch points with the goal of nurturing a lead to a point of sale or interest.
+A nurture marketing strategy is one that incorporates multiple touchpoints with the goal of nurturing a lead to a point of sale or interest.

-Step One | Build Your Audience
+Step 1: Build Your Audience

-The best place to start with a new Pardot campaign is to define the audience that you would like to create a campaign for.
+The best place to start with designing Pardot campaigns is to define the audience that you would like to create a campaign for.
 This may be new prospects that enter Pardot through a contact form on your website, leads from a recent trade show you attended, or existing members of your database.

 Some examples of target audiences from your existing database may include:

-Inactive Prospects → Run a re-engagement campaign to prospects that have over 90 days of inactivity.
+- Inactive Prospects: Run a re-engagement campaign to prospects that have over 90 days of inactivity.

-Open Opportunity → Run a reminder campaign to stay in front of your open opportunities with targeted, personalized messages.
+- Open Opportunity: Run a reminder campaign to stay in front of your open opportunities with targeted, personalized messages.

-Industry → Run a campaign geared toward prospects within a certain industry.
+- Industry: Run a campaign geared toward prospects within a certain industry.

-Step Two | Create Campaign Messaging
+Step 2: Designing Pardot Campaign Messaging

-An important part of this step is determining how many email touch points the campaign should have.
+An important part of this step is determining how many email touchpoints the campaign should have.
 Is this an audience that will benefit from weekly or biweekly communication?
 Is this lead at the end of their sales cycle and needs more aggressive communication?
-Consider your audience, and how many different touch points should be assembled.
+Consider your audience, and how many different touchpoints should be assembled.

-This helps to establish you as a thought leader in your space, and is a soft nudge to nurturing your lead to the point where they are ready to make a purchase.
+This helps to establish you as a thought leader in your space and is a soft nudge to nurturing your lead to the point where they are ready to make a purchase.
 When your prospects engage with this type of content, it is also typically indicative of their intentions and helps to qualify them as a sales opportunity.

-Step Three | Design Campaign Assets
+Step 3: Designing Pardot Campaign Assets

-Step Four | Build the Workflow Structure
+Step 4: Build the Workflow Structure

 Think about any behavioral triggers such as email clicks or form submissions that may make you want to treat the prospect differently.
 Or, would you like to have prospects of a particular industry receive a specific case study that pertains to them, while the rest of the prospects receive a more general case study?

 Building out a workflow can be overwhelming, so the best advice is to map it out on paper ahead of time.
 Draw a physical path that you would like your prospects to take, and then take that to Engagement Studio to investigate your options.
-Read more on building out your workflow here.
+Read more about building out your workflow here.

 As part of the beginning and end of your workflow, consider adding a notification or task for sales reps.
 This can help them prepare and adjust for incoming inquiries as well as prioritize who they follow up with.

-Step Five | Launch
+Step 5: Launch